Edgeberry/Edgeberry-Device-Hub/documentation/alignment.md

 - Local anonymous listener: fully open (no ACL file) for MVP to minimize configuration overhead; binds to loopback only.
 - External connections must use mTLS on `8883` with ACLs enforced by `config/mosquitto.acl` (CN mapped to username).
 - This is a deliberate MVP trade-off to optimize developer experience; we will tighten local authentication/authorization post-MVP (e.g., per-service credentials or local-only auth).

+#### Post-MVP Plan

+- **Local listener hardening**
+  - Replace anonymous loopback with an authenticated local-only listener.
+  - Options considered: per-service username/password or mTLS for services.
+We will pick the simplest robust path during implementation.
+- **Least-privilege ACLs for services**
+  - Remove blanket `readwrite #` access for backend services.
+  - Define explicit topic families per service (e.g., twin-only, provisioning-only) and codify them in `config/mosquitto.acl`.
+- **Config updates**
+  - Update `config/mosquitto.conf` to add the authenticated local listener and disable anonymous access.
+  - Keep mTLS on `8883` unchanged for devices/external clients.
+- **Service environment**
+  - Services will use either `MQTT_USERNAME/MQTT_PASSWORD` for the local listener or client TLS materials if mTLS is chosen for services.
+  - Update `.env.example` and service docs accordingly.
+- **Auditing & logging**
+  - Enable clearer authentication and authorization logs for service connections and topic violations.
+- **Migration steps**
+  1) Introduce the new local authenticated listener alongside the anonymous one (temporary).
+  2) Roll services to use credentials (or mTLS) and verify with integration tests.
+  3) Remove the anonymous listener and enforce least-privilege ACLs.

 #### Diagnostics: MQTT Sanity Test (mTLS)